ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 #### Data transfer over a network

-For our chat application, we will use the [TCP]{.ndef} protocol, with so-called network sockets as endpoints.
+For our chat application, we will use the [TCP] protocol, with so-called network sockets as endpoints.
 The use of sockets and the TCP protocol is a common practice in network communication.
 We will not try to explain any details here, so citing some definitions from Wikipedia